priyanshumahey/Phish-and-Chips/README.md

 To play the game:

-Google Drive Link to downlaod the finished exe: https://drive.google.com/drive/folders/1k7NN3UYNYsJ_o5cGLLMFw8LuKMyd_xk9?usp=sharing
+Google Drive Link to download the finished exe: https://drive.google.com/drive/folders/1k7NN3UYNYsJ_o5cGLLMFw8LuKMyd_xk9?usp=sharing

-To play, download the folder and then click on the exe to start the game!
+To play, download the entire folder, extract the entire folder, and then click on the exe to start the game!